 Question: What is meant by "no tax liability" in the exceptions to the estimated tax penalty?

-- Your total tax on Form 1040 (PDF) is the amount listed on the line labeled "total tax" taking in consideration certain reductions.
+- Your total tax on Form 1040 (.pdf), U.S. Individual Income Tax Return, was the amount listed on the line labeled "total tax" taking in consideration certain reductions.
 See the section "No Tax Liability Last Year" in chapter 4 of Publication 505, Tax Withholding and Estimated Tax, for these reductions.

-- On Form 1040EZ (PDF), it is the amount labeled "tax" reduced by the amount of earned income credit.
+- On Form 1040EZ (.pdf), Income Tax Return for Single and Joint Filers With No Dependents, it was the amount labeled "tax" reduced by the amount of earned income credit.